julelang/manual/src/compiler/compiler-optimizations.md

 - The IR is generated includes encourage inline optimizations of the backend compiler.

+---

+`--opt-ptr` \
+Enable optimizations for pointers.

+- Immediate pointer simplifies dereferencing statements.
+For example, if the address of the variable `x` is accessed immediately after its pointer is obtained, it directly simplifies it to `x`.
+This optimization can be useful in eliminating the cost of expressions used to break immutability with Unsafe Jule.

 ## Optimization Levels

 It can be a hassle to pass all flags one by one to send most optimizations to the compiler.